Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 Macro: Web
 Log level: info</pre>

 Note that this macro allows both HTTP and HTTPS.
+Consider if a second rule for outbound web traffic will be necessary.
+For our lab, it will be, so we'll add it.

 #### 3.4.5 **NTP** <br>